 1) Breeze Block Garden Edging

 Leftover breeze blocks are ideal for hemming in your raised flower beds.
 Once you have laid the pebbles or gravel for drainage, arrange your blocks as desired and cement together with a mortar mix.
-Fill the inside of the bed with compost, and there you have it!
+Fill the inside of the bed with compost or mulch from your garden shredder, and there you have it!
 Make a vibrant feature of your edging by planting the interior of the blocks with colour coordinated flowers.

 2) Brick Swirl Edging